austintoddj/texastwisters/src/data/programs/team.md

   image:
     src: '/images/stock/unsplash/gym-13.jpg'
 infoSection:
-  headline: The Summer Camp dedicated to your child's success
+  headline: A program designed to help your child succeed
-  text: Sagittis scelerisque nulla cursus in enim consectetur quam.
-Dictum urna sed consectetur neque tristique pellentesque.
-Blandit amet, sed aenean erat arcu morbi.
+  text: The goal of our team program is to provide gymnasts of varying abilities and commitment levels the opportunity for a rewarding gymnastics experience.
-  ages: 4 - 5 years old
+  ages: 5 - 18 years old
   dates: Jan.
 13 - Jun.
 31
   schedule: M-F from 8AM - 5 PM
-  classSize: Student to teacher ratio of 10:1
+  classSize: Student to coach ratio of 10:1
 descriptionSection:
   text: >
     ## Our unique approach to education